 Trinity Jazz Ensemble

-The Trinity Jazz Ensemble provides contemporary music for Sunday worship at Trinity Church.
+The Trinity Jazz Ensemble provides contemporary music for Sunday worship at Trinity Episcopal Church.
 The music is jazz, gospel, classical and traditional, always in an acoustic, unamplified setting, sensitive, joyous and gentle.

-The Trinity Jazz Emsemble
+The Trinity Jazz Ensemble

-April Sloan-Hubert, vocals (2nd from the left)
+April Sloan-Hubert, vocals (2nd from left)